uelkariuki/simple_shell/README.md

 -handle special characters : `"`, `'`, `,` `\`, `*`,`&`,`#`
 -be able to move the cursor
 -handle commands with arguments
-`execve` will be the core part of your Shell, don’t forget to pass the environ to it…
+-`execve` will be the core part of your Shell, don’t forget to pass the environ to it…

 **2. Simple shell 0.2**
-Simple shell 0.1 +
+`Simple shell 0.1`
 -Handle command lines with arguments

 **3. Simple shell 0.3**